Gun Dream Meaning

 What does it mean to dream of being shot?

-What does it mean to dream of a gun that won't fire?
+What does it mean when a gun won't fire in a dream?

 Recommended Reading